Task and Skill Planning: Hierarchical Robot Planning with Black-Box Skills

 \section{Conclusion and Future Work}

 This paper formalizes a hybrid robot planning problem that requires the composition of general-purpose skills and motion planning.
-We also present the first known approach for hierarchically solving hybrid robot planning problems and demonstrate our approach on a mobile manipulator in challenging real-world scenarios.
-Currently, we focus on deterministic settings.
-We aim to generalize our work to stochastic settings.
-Additionally, we intend to extend this work with world-model learning approaches that automatically learn initiation sets, termination sets, and symbolic models for the robot motor skills ~\citep{konidaris2018skills,shah2024reals}.
+We present a hierarchical approach to solving such planning problems, and demonstrate it on a bimanual manipulator and a mobile manipulator in challenging real-world scenarios.
+Currently, we assume access to a predefined predicate vocabulary and per-skill kinematic envelopes.
+In future work, we intend to acquire these representations using world-model learning approaches that automatically learn initiation and termination sets, symbolic models, and kinematic envelopes for robot motor skills ~\citep{konidaris2018skills,shah2024reals}.